 It might seem strange for an ecologist to spend time on pastoral lands, but that’s exactly what Imogen Semmler does.
 She ‘meanders’ across paddocks to measure the health of their ecosystems and quantify their biodiverse value.

 What does it take to restore a native woodland?
 A bucket, hammer, trowel, seedlings and a whole heap of people power.
-These ingredients are abundant at Scottsdale Reserve on Ngarigo and Ngunnawal Country in NSW where for over seven years, volunteers have been showing up week after week to help plant over 40,000 trees.
+These ingredients are abundant at Scottsdale Reserve on Ngambri and Ngarigo Country in NSW where for over seven years, volunteers have been showing up week after week to help plant over 40,000 trees.

 Amongst inland wulo (rainforest) and on islands in the North Kimberley, Wunambal Gaambera Country, lives an unassuming group of animals.
 The species slime their way along the forest floor eating decaying leaf litter and are part of why this extraordinary region is listed as an area of national heritage significance – they are an incredibly diverse group of... snails!